StanfordVL/OmniGibson/docs/installation.md

 # Add conda to your PATH
 echo "export PATH=$HOME/.miniconda/bin:$PATH" >> .bashrc

-# Update conda and create a virtual environment for iGibson
+# Update conda and create a virtual environment for OmniGibson
 conda update -y conda
-conda create -y -n igibson python=3.8 conda activate igibson
+conda create -y -n omnigibson python=3.8 conda activate omnigibson
 ```

 <div class="admonition important">
 <p class="admonition-title">Careful, this may change your GPU drivers!</p>
-There are several system dependencies to correctly run iGibson on Linux, mostly related to Nvidia drivers and Cuda.
+There are several system dependencies to correctly run OmniGibson on Linux, mostly related to Nvidia drivers and Cuda.
 In case your system is a clean Ubuntu 20.04, you can run the following commands as root/superuser to install all required dependencies:

 <details>